 |

-Use Vault to assist legal teams.
+Using Vault to support legal initiatives.
 Considerations Include: |

-Interpret reports for the business.
-Considerations Include: |
+Creating and interpreting reports for the business.
+Considerations include: |